Operata data collection takes place both within the customers AWS environment (Cloud Collector) and at the Agent (Agent Experience Collector)

 All pricing based on Asia Pacific (Sydney) AWS region.

-The new Operata Chrome extension Collector (Q1 2020) removes all this cost and complexity.
+The new Operata Agent Experience Collector for Chrome (Q1 2021) removes all this cost and complexity.

 Customer data network